Skip to main content

 Note

-• In a sandbox account, you can test your integration with all available attributes.
+• In a sandbox account, you can test your integration with all the available attributes.

 • In a production account, certain attributes may be restricted by GDPR regulations or subject to specific legislation.
 In such cases, you must apply for additional authorisation.

-The itsme® Authentication service only returns a unique ID (subject ID) for a specific end-user.
-To verify an end-user across recurring authentications, you should match the unique ID of the end-user with the ID obtained in a previous itsme® identity verification process.
-This way, you use the subject ID as a means to log in end-users returning to your application.
+The itsme® Authentication service only returns a unique ID (know as subject ID) for a specific end-user.
+To verify an end-user across recurring authentications, you need to match the new unique ID with the unique ID obtained from a previous itsme® identity verification process.
+Therefore, the subject ID acts as a way to log in the end-users when they return to your application.

 For an overview of all attributes and claims for each itsme® service, read the Attributes reference documentation.